Off-grid camping is very popular, but most RVers want all the comforts of home when boondocking, including running the air conditioner in hot weather.

 Which Solar Panels Are Better, Rigid or Flexible?

 The solar panel you select will depend on your RV roof material.
-Both rigid and flexible solar panels need secure attachment so they don’t shift, rattle, or break loose during miles of road travel.
+Both rigid and flexible solar panels need secure attachments so they don’t shift, rattle, or break loose during miles of road travel.

 Rigid panels are popular for two reasons.
 One, they are less expensive, and secondly, you can opt for special mounting brackets that allow you to tilt the panels to capture more direct sun.